EliDetmers/SEMN/Design Files/Appendix.md

 Sara - 25 Hours spent total on combined assignments from Assignment 1-10, 2 hours researching existing AI image generation techniques, 10 hours researching interface design techniques and getting familiar with design implementation, 13 hours researching testing frameworks and generating possible test cases for the application

 Nick - 25 Hours spent total on combined assignments from Assignment 1-10, 10 hours researching and building the frontend of the appllication, 5 hours connecting the frontend to the backend AI model, and 5 hours working out bugs in the appication.

+Eli - 25 hours spent total on combined assignments from Assignment 1-10, 12 hours researching back-end languages and frameworks and their benefits to application development, 4 hours researching framework interaction with front-end, 4 hours researching testing capabilities and interaction with testing frameworks